dochy-ksti/dochy/src/sample_test/sample_code/ref_and_enum.md

           Enum : {
             //You must set only one variable to define Enum, sword : "bronze",
-            //this is "bronze sword"
+            //this is a bronze sword
           }
         },
         {
           Enum : {
             herb : "middle",
-            //this is "middle herb"
+            //this is a middle herb
           }
         }
       ]